Housing 101: A Quick Guide for Novice Hongkongers

 Home-shopping tips and tricks

-Before the search for your dream home starts, it’ll do you well to know the layout of a typical Hong Kong apartment — a combined living-dining room, a kitchen, a utility or laundry area, two or three bedrooms, bathrooms, all perched on one level.
-Some units come with balconies; top-floor units may have exclusive access to the flat roof area above.
-Modern developments often provide communal recreational facilities which may include a swimming pool, tennis and squash courts, a clubhouse and gymnasium, billiards and badminton rooms, and play areas for children.
+Whether you are renting or buying, here are a few tips to keep in mind once you have decided to settle down in Hong Kong.
+Before the search for your ideal home begins, make sure to familiarise yourself with the layout of a typical Hong Kong apartment — consisting of a combined living-dining room, kitchen, utility or laundry area, two or three bedrooms, and bathrooms all situated on one level.
+Some units come with balconies, while top-floor units have exclusive access to the roof area above.
+Additionally, modern estates often provide communal facilities, including swimming pools, tennis and squash courts, clubhouse activities and gymnasiums, billiards and badminton rooms, and play areas for children.

-Now that you have a basic concept of what the typical apartment looks like, it’s time to zoom into the nitty-gritty.
-When you’re on a house tour, be sure to check these household details before you sign on:
+If you have developed a basic concept of the typical apartment, be sure to take note of these household details before you sign on:

-- Look for any water stain on the ceiling, bay windows and walls to see if there have been water leakages
+- Look for any water stain on the ceiling, bay windows and walls to check for water leakages

-- Inspect electrical wiring, switches, water pipes, toilets, etc. to see if they work properly
+- Inspect electrical wiring, switches, water pipes, and toilets, etc., to see if they are working properly

-- Check if there are any illegal alterations to the property and seek a professional advice, if necessary
+- Check if there are any illegal alterations to the property and seek professional advice if necessary

-- Enquire whether the property is occupying any common area
+- Enquire whether the property is occupying any common areas

 - Enquire whether furniture, electrical appliances and decoration are included in the sale of property; if yes, specify the inclusion in the agreement of sale and purchase

-- Check who are in occupation of the property and enquire what their capacities are and whether they hold any interest in the property
+- Check who are in occupation or possession of the property, validate their identities, and whether they hold any property interests

-- Ensure the real estate agent possesses a valid license before signing a contract.
-Check out Estate Agents Authority’s “A Guide to Tenancy" for more information.
+- Check if your real estate agent possesses a valid license before signing a contract.
+For more information, you may also refer to the Estate Agents Authority’s “A Guide to Tenancy" and “Tenancy Guide for Non-local Students in Hong Kong”.

 Recent posts